Installation Specification Guidelines for Geogrid Reinforced Retaining Walls

 - Correct orientation of the geogrid shall be verified by the contractor and on-site soils engineer.
 Strength direction is typically perpendicular to wall face.

 - Follow manufacturer’s guidelines for overlap requirements.
-In curves and corners, layout shall be as specified in Design Detail 9-12: Using Grid with Corners and Curves, see page 14 of the AB Spec Book.
+In curves and corners, layout shall be as specified in in Design Detail: Using Grid with Corners and Curves, in the AB Spec Book.

 - Place next course of Allan Block on top of grid and fill block cores with wall rock to lock in place.
 Remove slack and folds in grid and stake to hold in place.